My Career Advancement Account Frequently Asked Questions for Schools

 What are the roles and responsibilities of a school’s User Account Controller?

-The User Account Controller, or UAC, is the individual who is appointed to oversee and manage all other users attached to an account.
+The school appoints a User Account Controller, or UAC, to oversee and manage all other users attached to an account.
 The UAC is responsible for approving new user requests, assigning permissions, resetting passwords and locking or unlocking user accounts for all associated users of the AI Portal.

 Each school with two or more users is required to maintain at least one user with UAC permissions.
-For larger schools and schools with multiple campuses, there should be at least two, but no more than five, UAC’s per school.
+For larger schools and schools with multiple campuses, there should be at least two, and no more than five, UACs per school.

 When can schools submit an invoice online?

-Invoices should be submitted in the AI Portal only by users with Invoice Tech permissions after the course start dates on the financial assistance documents.
+Only users with Invoice Tech permissions can submit invoices.
+Users should submit invoices in the AI Portal on or after the course start date on the financial assistance documents.
 Schools and organizations must verify all information on the document is correct prior to invoicing.